taysemaia/basic_python/README.md

 # basic_python
-Problems i solved when I was learning to program.
+Problems i solved when i was learning to program.